fpusan/tutorial-template/docs/source/scripts.rst

     - Column 5: disparity of the bin (see :ref:`disparity`)

 .. note::
   Note that the taxonomy generated here is the consensus from the individual taxonomic assignments for each contig in the bin, not a GTDB-Tk taxonomy (which would be more precise).
-That can be achieved by adding the `--gtdbtk` flag, and is obtained during :ref:`bin annot`.
+That can be achieved by adding the `--gtdbtk` flag, and is obtained during :ref:`bin annot`

 .. _bin annot:
 Step 17: Running CheckM2 and optionally GTDB-Tk on bins